dk14/wolfram-mega/docs/README.md

 >*as a demonstration of ability to act in a physical world!

 Oracle's reputation is managed as a set of verifiable reports of malleability.
 Traders also do some PoW (for spam-protection) in order to report malicious oracle.
-Oracle's credibility can be estimated from a sum of PoW done on reports, or subjectively based on contents of reports ([Manifest](manifest.md)).
+Oracle's credibility can be estimated from invers of a sum of PoW done on reports against it, or subjectively based on contents of reports ([Manifest](manifest.md)).

 Everything is stored in Mega's mempools.
 No blockchain required for the network.